CulturesSupports/CulturesSupports/Readme.md

 --------

-ask about our code chat to develop  dependencies in json  for libraries
+ask code chat to develop  dependencies in json  for libraries

-it will run easier with npm run commands
+- it will develop a json dependency if you mention it to generate json dependency for library

+- example ask it ```code a dependency in json for library flutter ```

 --------

 Use dependencies inside Json to Install apps and run updates